HimDek/install-kali-Linux-GUI-Desktop-in-Android-using-Termux/README.md

   * Under Name type any name that you want to show in the app.
   * Press Create.
 An Entry by the name you entered will appear.
 * Press the entry you just created in VNC Viewer.
-* Type in the password you created in the fourth step (Turn on the Remember password slider if preffered) and press continue in the upper right corner.
+* Type in the password that you created in a previous step (Turn on the Remember password slider if preffered) and press continue in the upper right corner.
 * You will soon be in your Kali Linux XFCE4 Desktop Environment.
 ## How to stop the session:
 Once you have done working(hacking) using Kali-Linux, follow these steps to stop the session: